RebelToolbox/RebelDocumentation/tutorials/audio/audio_streams.rst

 An audio stream is an abstract object that emits sound.
 The sound can come from many places, but is most commonly loaded from the filesystem.
 Audio files can be loaded as AudioStreams and placed inside an AudioStreamPlayer.
-You can find information on supported formats and differences in :ref:`doc_importing_audio_samples`.
+You can find information on supported formats and differences in :doc:`/tutorials/assets_pipeline/importing_audio_samples`.

 There are other types of AudioStreams, such as AudioStreamRandomPitch.
 This one makes a random adjustment to the sound's pitch every time it's